anuvgupta/block.js/README.md

 ## Philosophy
 block.js splits web design into three main divisions:

+1. Block Layout
+    - Defining tree of blocks
+    - Manipulating blocks (no DOM!)
-1. Content Creation
+2. Content Creation
     - Adding text to fill blocks
     - Linking images/icons for visuals
-2. Layout and Style
+    - Presentation and Style
         - Modifying block appearance
         - Defining positions of blocks
 3. Markup Generation
     - Binding content and style
     - Generating HTML blocks

 We believe that you only need to worry about **content** and **layout**. *Leave markup generation to us.*
 &nbsp;